The nexus between negative charge-transfer and reduced on-site Coulomb energy in a correlated topological metal CoTe$_2$: Results and Discussion

+Figure 5(a) shows the Co 2\textit{p}-3\textit{d} resonant-PES valence band intensity map plotted as a function of incident photon energies ($h\nu$ = 770-803 eV) versus binding energy (BE = -1.2 to 45.8 eV).
+In order to obtain the resonant-PES map, we first measure the Co $L_3$- and $L_2$-edge XAS shown in Fig. 5(b) as a function of $h\nu$ (top x-axis).
+This provides us the $h\nu$ range to obtain resonant-PES valence band spectra which constitute the map.
+In order to clarify the map features, Fig. 5(c) shows valence band spectra (BE = -1.2 to 35.0 eV) measured at select $h\nu$ values (labelled $a$-$z$) across the $L_3$- and $L_2$-edges of Fig. 5(b).
+The BEs were calibrated with respect to $E_F$ of metallic CoTe\textsubscript{2} and the spectra are normalized to the shallow Te 4$d_{5/2, 3/2}$ core-level peaks (bright vertical lines at $\sim$40 and 42 eV BEs) in the Fig. 5(a) map and also for the spectra shown in Fig. 5c.
+This was done to describe the resonance effects in the main Co 3d states close to h$\nu$ = $g$, and the evolution of the two-hole correlation satellite peak for $h\nu$ $>$ $g$.
+The map and Fig. 5(c) spectra show a small peak at 0.8 eV BE which gets enhanced on increasing $h\nu$ from $a$-$g$, and then gradually decreases for $h\nu$ = $h$-$o$ across the $L_3$-edge.
+On further increasing $h\nu$ from $p$-$z$ across the $L_2$-edge, the 0.8 eV feature undergoes another maxima at $h\nu$ = $t$.
+This indicates that the 0.8 eV BE feature shows a Co 2\textit{p}-3\textit{d} resonance, thus identifying the single-particle Co $3d$ PDOS.
+The 0.8 eV BE Co $3d$ PDOS feature (blue vertical line in Fig 5(c)) is also seen as a narrow vertical bright line in the map.
 The main feature in the map is a high intensity diagonal (red full line) from the lower right to upper left corner.
-This high intensity diagonal originates from a peak feature at $\sim$4.5 eV BE which shows an intensity increase for $h\nu$ = $a$-$e$, marked as an orange dashed line in the map and Fig. 1(c).
-As can be clearly seen in Fig. 1(c), the 4.5 eV BE peak systematically moves to higher BEs with a shift equal to the increase in $h\nu$ and corresponds to the Co $L_{3}VV$ Auger feature.
-This is confirmed by plotting in Fig. 1(d) the kinetic energy of this peak as a function of $h\nu$ relative to the XAS $L_3$ peak energy(bottom x-axis).
-The actual incident $h\nu$ values are the same as top x-axis of Fig. 1(b).
-Thus, the peak at $\sim$4.5 eV BE is a resonant Raman feature and becomes the correlation satellite with two holes in the final state, as is known for elemental metals\cite{Guillot,weinelt1997,hufner2000}.
-The map and Fig. 1(c) also show a weak broad feature at $\sim$19.5 eV BE above the correlation satellite, which is due to plasmon excitations, as confirmed by core-level spectra (see SM; SN2, Figs. S1-S3).
-Further, for higher $h\nu$ = $p$-$z$, the map and Fig. 1(c) again show a weak resonance behavior for the Co $L_{2}VV$ resonant Raman (orange dashed line) and the two hole correlation satellite Auger peak(red full line) of the 4.5 eV BE feature.
-The corresponding kinetic energy of this peak as a function of $h\nu$ is also plotted in Fig. 1(d) and confirms its two-hole final state Auger character.
+This high intensity diagonal originates from a peak feature at $\sim$4.5 eV BE which shows an intensity increase for $h\nu$ = $a$-$e$, marked as an orange dashed line in the map and Fig. 5(c).
+As can be clearly seen in Fig. 5(c), the 4.5 eV BE peak systematically moves to higher BEs with a shift equal to the increase in $h\nu$ and corresponds to the Co $L_{3}VV$ Auger feature.
+This is confirmed by plotting in Fig. 5(d) the kinetic energy of this peak as a function of $h\nu$ relative to the XAS $L_3$ peak energy (bottom x-axis).
+The actual incident $h\nu$ values are the same as top x-axis of Fig. 5(b).
+Thus, the peak at $\sim$4.5 eV BE is a resonant Raman feature and becomes the correlation satellite with two holes in the final state, as is known for elemental metals.\cite{Guillot,weinelt1997,hufner2000}.
+The map and Fig. 5(c) also show a weak broad feature at $\sim$19.5 eV BE above the correlation satellite, which is due to plasmon excitations, as confirmed by core-level spectra shown above.
+Further, for higher $h\nu$ = $p$-$z$, the map and Fig. 5(c) again show a weak resonance behavior for the Co $L_{2}VV$ resonant Raman (orange dashed line) and the two hole correlation satellite Auger peak (red full line) of the 4.5 eV BE feature.
+The corresponding kinetic energy of this peak as a function of $h\nu$ is also plotted in Fig. 5(d) and confirms its two-hole final state Auger character.